E-Discovery Leadership Conference 2015

 Chief Judge at U.S. District Court, Western District of Pennsylvania

-Judge Conti is the Chief Judge of the United States District Court for the Western District of Pennsylvania.
-She has served as a judicial advisor and member of the steering committee for the Sedona Conference’s Working Group 10 on Patent Litigation Best Practices.
-Prior to her appointment, she was a shareholder with Buchanan Ingersoll and a partner with Kirkpatrick, Lockhart, Johnson & Hutchison.
-Judge Conti is a frequent lecturer on electronic discovery matters.
+Judge Joy Flowers Conti is the Chief Judge of the U.S. District Court for the Western District of Pennsylvania.
+She has been a judicial advisor and member of the steering committee for the Sedona Conference’s Working Group on Patent Litigation Best Practices and is a frequent lecturer on electronic discovery matters.

 Hon.
 Sidney I. Schenkier